TheEdoRan/bootstrap/README.md

 # [@theedoran/bootstrap](https://github.com/theedoran/bootstrap)

-> This package creates a `TypeScript` project from scratch, providing all the tools and configuration files needed to start write some code in a sensible way.
+> This package sets up a TypeScript project from scratch, providing all the tools and configuration files needed to start write some code in a sensible way.

 ## Next.js support